Here’s a secret you wouldn’t know from watching celebrity pitmasters cooking on TV.

 Leave in probe thermometers are more suited to larger cuts of meat that need to be monitored over a long period of time, such as brisket, pork butt or turkey.

 Even if you have a good dual probe leave-in style thermometer like the Smoke setup, it’s often handy to be able to quickly check the temperature at different points in a piece of meat.

 They give you a reading of the temperature throughout the duration of the cook as the meat is coming up to temperature.
 By regularly checking this temperature, you can determine if the airflow or fuel needs to be adjusted to keep the temperature consistent.

 Although the name gives it away; yes, you leave the probes of these thermometers in the meat throughout the cook.
 The information is then displayed on a separate unit that sits outside the cooker.

-We have a guide to the best leave in style thermometers are on the market are at the moment.
+We have a guide to the best wireless leave in style thermometers that are on the market are at the moment.

 As you have no doubt figured out by now, these two different types of thermometers fill two very different roles.
 Really, it is ideal to have one of each.

 What We Look For in an Instant Read Thermometer

 Thermocouple probes are best for fast and accurate temperature readings.
 They have two tiny wires at the tip of the probe.
 The heat causes the voltage to appear across the metal tips and a meter uses the voltage to calculate the temperature.